Arquisoft/Loader_i3a/README.md

 ```sh
 sudo apt-get install maven
 ```
-Keep in mind that the package manager (apt in this case) may differ from yours depending on your Linux distro, so you should know your package manager.
+*Keep in mind that the package manager (apt in this case) may differ from yours depending on your Linux distro, so you should know your package manager.*

 ## Preparing the repository files
 First of all is generating the .jar file, for that just use the following command that will clean the target folder (if exists), compile the source code, compile the tests, execute the test and build the .jar that holds the application itself.
-Now you are one step further to execute the application, you just have to move the .jar created file from /target to the folder where the src folder is, yo do that:

 ```sh
 mvn package
 ```

-Now you have to move the .jar file a level up, to do so just use this command:
+Now you are one step further to execute the application, you just have to move the .jar created file from the target folder one level up, to do that:

-### Windows
+### In Windows
 ```sh
 cd target